This article is about configuring Linux real-time bidirectional data replication and file synchronization (file sync) in EDpCloud software.

-Introduction to bidirectional file replication for backup and file mirroring
+Introduction to Linux bidirectional replication for backup and file mirroring

-In this blog, we will learn how to configure EDpCloud software for Linux real time bidirectional file replication and to synchronize data back and forth between two Linux servers (For backup purposes, online file mirroring or for process automation).
-Whenever a file changes in one server, it also changes in the other server, hence mirroring files and the content of the two servers.
-Any changes that happen in one server will also happen on the other server and vice-versa.
+In this blog, we will learn how to configure EDpCloud software for Linux bidirectional data replication and to synchronize data back and forth between two Linux servers (For backup and sync purposes, online file mirroring, or process automation).
+Bidirectional replication is also known as two-way sync.
+Whenever a file changes in one server, it also changes in the other server, mirroring files and the content of the two servers.
+Any changes in one server will also happen on the other server and vice-versa.

-Our objective here is to backup one Linux server to another and vice-versa.
+Our objective here is to back up and sync one Linux server to another and vice-versa.

 Please read this article first:

-Requirements for Bidirectional Linux File Replication and remote file mirroring
+Requirements for Linux Bidirectional Replication and remote file mirroring

 1. Download and install EDpCloud by visiting https://www.enduradata.com/downloads.
-If you have 64 bit Linux, make sure you download the 64 bit package, otherwise download the x86 package (32 bit).
+If you have 64 bit Linux, download the 64-bit package; otherwise, download the x86 package (32 bit).

 Details about the installation can be found in the articles cited above.

-3. Have your list of directories or files that you want to replicate handy: This is the list of directories that you want to monitor in real time for backup.
+3. Have your list of directories or files you want to replicate handy: This is the list of directories you want to monitor in real time for backup and sync.

 1. cd $ED_BASE_DIR/etc

-2. vi includes and add all the directories you want to include in replication
+2. vi includes and add all the directories you want to include in the replication

-Your includes much have only the directories you want included.
-If you don’t have an include file, everything is included by default.
+Your includes much have only the directories you want to be included.
+Everything is included by default if you don’t have an include file.

-Add the following two lines using a text editor (or the browser based GUI).
-This will allow the servers to only include the files that match the patterns below in the bidirectional file replication.
-Make sure you do the same in both servers.
+Add the following two lines using a text editor (or the browser-based GUI).
+This will allow the servers only to include the files that match the patterns below in the bidirectional data replication.
+Make sure you do the same on both servers.

 This will only replicate and mirror files that are under /data and the directory /data itself.

 Again see the post about excluding files from replication.
-It is critical that you exclude all directories such as etc, var, etc. The default excludes has such a list.
-I cannot stress enough how important it is to use includes and excludes to avoid mirroring files in /etc such as the passwords, the host names and IP addresses.
+You must exclude all directories such as etc, var, etc. The default excludes such a list.
+I cannot stress enough how important it is to use includes and excludes to avoid mirroring files in /etc, such as the passwords, hostnames, and IP addresses.
 Make sure you use the includes to specify what to replicate.

 as root:[ Please replace the version numbers if needed ]